amald94/Cassandra-data-modeling/README.md

 ```

 <br>In this case userId and sessionId are enough to make a record unique for our request but for this request
-we have to order by itemInSession, so we have to declare itemInSession as a CLUSTERING KEY.
+we have to order by itemInSession, so we have to declare itemInSession as a <b>CLUSTERING KEY</b>.
-Our complete PRIMARY KEY is composed by userId, sessionId, itemInSession
+Our complete <b>PRIMARY KEY</b> is composed by userId, sessionId, itemInSession

 * 3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'